-- 5. Proposed support Judgments: Any proposed judgment submitted to the Court regarding support obligations or arrearages shall use Judicial Council form FL-630.
-In the event the proposed judgment sets forth an arrearage, the party submitting the form shal attach a supporting declaration setting forth the factual basis for the arrearage and how the arrearage has been calculated.
+- 2. Proposed support Judgments: Any proposed judgment submitted to the Court regarding support obligations or arrearages shall use Judicial Council form FL-630.
+In the event the proposed judgment sets forth an arrearage, the party submitting the form shall attach a supporting declaration setting forth the factual basis for the arrearage and how the arrearage has been calculated.
 Such declaration should contain, at a minimum, the months in which support was not received and the amount of support owing for each such month.
-When a proposed judgment is submitted by an institutional party, such as the Department of Child Support Services or other state of county agency, the supporting declaration shall be executed by an individual who can personally attest to the business record showing the arrears and interest owed.
-(7/1/20) - 6.
+When a proposed judgment is submitted by an institutional party, such as the Department of Child Support Services or other state of county agency, the supporting declaration shall be executed by an individual who can personally attest to the business record showing the arrears and interest owed. - 3.
 Writs of Execution concerning support judgments: Any writ of execution submitted to the Court in connection with an outstanding support obligation or arrearage shall use Judicial Council form EJ-130.
-The Clerk of Court shall verify the amount of the judgment set forth in item no. 11 before any writ shall issue.
-Any writ of execution submitted to the Court shall contain a supporting affidavit setting forth the manner in which the amount set forth in item no. 11 has been calculated.
+The Clerk of Court shall verify the amount of the judgment set forth in item no. 11 before any writ is issued.
+Any writ of execution submitted to the Court shall contain a supporting affidavit setting forth the way the amount set forth in item no. 11 has been calculated.
 Such affidavits shall be executed by an individual who can personally attest to the information contained therein and shall, at a minimum, set forth the initial amount of the judgment, the date and amount of any payments made toward the judgment and accrued interest.
-(7/1/20)